oVirt/ovirt-site/source/feature/ui.html.md

 *   **The specific status of the files backup [2]**: can be:
     -   Green (OK) - the last successful backup date/time will be displayed (see Figure 2).
     -   Orange (Warning) - "Files backup is outdated" - the last successful backup date/time will be displayed (see Figure 3).
-    -   Red (Error) - "Files backup is missing" (see the "Data-base backup is missing" [3] in Figure 3 for reference).
+    -   Red (Error) - "Files backup is missing" (see the "Data-base backup is missing" [3] in Figure 3 for reference - should be very similar).
 *   **The specific status of the db backup [3]**: can be:
     -   Green (OK) - the last successful backup date/time will be displayed (see Figure 2).
-    -   Orange (Warning) - "Data-base backup is outdated" - the last successful backup date/time will be displayed (see the "Files backup is outdated" [2] in Figure 3 for reference).
+    -   Orange (Warning) - "Data-base backup is outdated" - the last successful backup date/time will be displayed (see the "Files backup is outdated" [2] in Figure 3 for reference - should be very similar).
     -   Red (Error) - "Files backup is missing" (see Figure 3).
 *   **Information regarding whether the system is checking for and notifying about missing/outdated backups and if so - at what frequency [4]**: can be:
-    -   Green (OK) - in case the system is configured to check for and notify about missing/outdated backup; the check+notification frequency will be mentioned, as well as explanations on the data and how to change the frequency / disable the feature (see Figure 2).
+    -   Green (OK) - in case the system is configured to check for and notify about missing/outdated backup; the check+notification frequency will be mentioned, as well as explanations on this piece of information and how to change the frequency setting / disable the feature (see Figure 2).
     -   Orange (Warning) - in case the system has backup awareness disabled (i.e. the system is configured to not check nor notify about missing/outdated backup); explanations on how to enable the feature will be mentioned (see Figure 3).
 *   **Information regarding the configured definition of an up-to-date backup**, as well as information on how to change this configuration setting [5].
 *   **Reference to extra information on the engine backup options [6]**.
 The link will lead to the [Ovirt-engine-backup](Ovirt-engine-backup) page.